wanforge/quotes/README.md

 - 🎨 To make no mistakes is not in the power of man; but from their errors and mistakes the wise and good learn wisdom for the future.

 ## W
+- 🌻 Wisdom is a kind of knowledge.
+It is knowledge of the nature, career, and consequences of human values.

 - ⭐ Wisdom has never made a bigot, but learning has.